isomerpages/moe-jieminpri/index.md

       subtitle: Our Latest News
       button: View More
       url: /announcements
-      description: We are inviting our alumni to take part in the 40th Anniversary performance...
-The latest JPS eBook is out!
-Check it out at...
+      description: Calling all alumni!
+We are celebrating our 40th birthday!
+Join us as we honour our rich history, reconnect with old friends, and celebrate our future!
   - infopic:
       title: Articles
       subtitle: Jieminite Link